joshcummingsdesign/smack-sass/README.md

   _functions.scss   # all the functions used in the project _globals.scss     # global variables
-  _helpers.scss     # placeholder selectors and selectors for screen reader text _index.scss       # manifest file that imports all the utilities files _mixins.scss      # all the mixins used in the project
+  _helpers.scss     # placeholder selectors and selectors for screen reader text _index.scss       # manifest file that imports all the utility styles _mixins.scss      # all the mixins used in the project
 ```
 ## Resources